vitessio/website/content/en/docs/design-docs/benchmark/arewefastyet.md

 To solve the aforementioned issue, we use a tool named arewefastyet that automatically tests the performance of Vitess.
 The performance are measured through a set of benchmarks divided into two categories: `micro` and `macro`, the former focuses on unit-level functions, and the latter targets system-wide performance changes.

-The GitHub repository where lies all of arewefastyet's code can be found on [vitessio/arewefastyet](https://github.com/vitessio/arewefastyet).
+The GitHub repository where lies all of arewefastyet's code can be found [here: vitessio/arewefastyet](https://github.com/vitessio/arewefastyet).

 ## CRON Schedule